plackyhacker/plackyhacker.github.io/walkthrough/reaper2.md

 wbinvd 						;
 ```

-The `MiGetPteAddress` call is a little bit tricky in our ROP chain becasue we have to know what this is as an ofset of the Kernel Base address we disclosed.
+The `MiGetPteAddress` call is a little bit tricky in our ROP chain because we have to know what this is as an ofset of the Kernel Base address we disclosed.
 To do this I used my debuggee lab to display the code in **WinDbg**:

 ```
 1: kd> uf nt!MiGetPteAddress